Cloverpad/cloverpad-configurator-cli/README.md

 **WIP**

+On Linux, `udev` rules also need to be setup to grant user access to the relevant keypads.

+- Download a copy of [`99-cloverpad.rules`](./udev/99-cloverpad.rules)
+- Move this into `/etc/udev/rules.d`
+- Restart `udev`: `sudo udevadm control --reload-rules && sudo udevadm trigger`

 ## Setting Up Development Environment

 The CLI configurator is a Rust project.
 Make sure you have the following things installed: